(All fields required)

 We don’t just diagnose and treat cardiomyopathy, we conduct research into the causes and treatments of this disease, ensuring bench-to-beside application as quickly as possible.

 Recently, we established a new standard of care based on Jeffrey Towbin’s research findings that 39 percent of children who undergo heart transplants often develop coronary artery disease due to viral infections after surgery.
 As a result, on follow-up, we now biopsy myocardium from all transplant patients for viral PCR testing through our Heart Institute Diagnostic Laboratory.

 If the biopsy shows the child has a viral infection, we treat with intravenous immunoglobulin, which boosts the child’s immune system’s ability to fight off infection.

-Under the direction of leading cardiomyopathy experts Jeffrey Towbin and Stephanie Ware, the Heart Institute has been integral in the advancement of the genetic causes of cardiomyopathy and interventions in treatment.
+Under the direction of leading cardiomyopathy expert Jeffrey Towbin, the Heart Institute has been integral in the advancement of the genetic causes of cardiomyopathy and interventions in treatment.